 The popular Georgetown ice cream shop Thomas Sweet Ice Cream makes awesome ice cream cakes that are easily the best ice cream birthday cakes in Washington, D.C. (in part because they are homemade).
 For people who don’t like traditional cake, T. Sweet makes ice cream cakes in more than 70 flavors!

-You can basically ask them to make a cake out of any flavor of ice cream on their huge menu, and they’ll decorate it with traditional piping, homemade chocolate drip, Oreos, gummy bears, frosting rosettes, or whatever your heart desires.
-The results are delicious and super unique, resulting in some of the best birthday cakes in D.C..
-(You can even get an ice cream cake in flavors like Swiss Chocolate Malt, “Butterbrickle,” Lemon Custard, or Dulce de Leche.)
+You can basically ask them to make a cake out of any flavor of ice cream on their huge menu.
+They’ll decorate it with traditional piping, homemade chocolate drip, Oreos, gummy bears, frosting rosettes, or whatever your heart desires.
+The results are ultimately delicious and super unique, resulting in some of the best birthday cakes in D.C..
+(You can even get an ice cream cake in flavors like Swiss Chocolate Malt, “Butterbrickle,” Lemon Custard, or Dulce de Leche.
+Yum!)

 To place an order for a birthday cake, call the parlor’s D.C. location, choose your flavor and size, and schedule a time for pick up at the Georgetown storefront.
 You can also ask them to write any message on top of the cake for no additional charge.